djndl1/Commentarii/Latin History.md

 $\quad\quad$ The unmarked present forms were lost while the aorist counterpart remained and ousted the marked form

-$\quad\quad$ The frist(present) and secondary(non-present)endings, not distinct in 1st, 2nd pl, 2nd sg., retained in CL. in 1st sg. person
+$\quad\quad$ The first(present) and secondary(non-present)endings, not distinct in 1st, 2nd pl., 2nd sg., retained in CL. in 1st sg. person
 e.g. *-ti, *-t(PIE); *-t, *-d(Latin)

 ###### Athematic and thematic verbs